diggr/pyg/README.md

 ### The config.yml

-Before you can start, you will need to add some information to the config.yml
+Before you can start, you will need to add some information to the config.yml.
+At least you need:
+* Youtube API key
+* Url (with user name and password) of your elasticsearch server (can be left blank if you don't intend to export data to ES)

 ```
 elasticsearch: